static-dev/spike-rooftop/README.md

 ### Testing

-To run the tests locally, you'll need to add a `test/.env` with your name and token values:
+To run the tests locally, you'll need to add a `test/.env` with your url and token values:

 - `cp test/.env.sample test/.env`
-- `name` is derived from your Rooftop url.
-Assuming your URL is https://myproject.rooftop.io then **myproject** is your name value
+- `url` url to your rooftopcms instance
-- `token` can be found <https://[myproject].rooftopcms.io/wp-admin/admin.php?page=rooftop-overview>
+- `token` can be found <https://url/wp-admin/admin.php?page=rooftop-overview>

 ### License & Contributing